Your friends are fundraising. Don't miss out, opt in.

 It rises from sea level at Applecross to 2,070 ft in about 3.7 miles – and features some very tight hairpin bends that switch back and forth up the hillside with gradients nudging 20%.

-I remember beaming and waving back to him as I made my way back up the switchback.
+I remember laughing and waving back to him as I made my way up again and onto the summit.

 Fortitude and resilience.